Following the amendment, applicants for temporary residence and work permits are no longer be required to prove that:

 Employer’s declaration of intent to employ a foreigner

-Under the new amendment, citizens of Armenia, Belarus, Georgia, Moldova, Russia or Ukraine will be able to work in Poland on the basis of a “Declaration of intent to employ a foreigner” (Oświadczenie o zamiarze powierzenia wykonywania pracy cudzoziemcowi) for a maximum of 24 months.
+Under the new amendment, citizens of Armenia, Belarus, Georgia, Moldova, Russia or Ukraine are able to work in Poland on the basis of a “Declaration of intent to employ a foreigner” (Oświadczenie o zamiarze powierzenia wykonywania pracy cudzoziemcowi) for a maximum of 24 months.
 It is a significant change considering that until now the document could only be issued for a period not exceeding 6 months within 12 subsequent months.

 For more detailed information on the amendment, please visit the website of the Polish Office for Foreigners.